In Brief – what we offer

 |Cooking and table manners||Outdoor picnic||Block building||Card making|

-Merewether Day Care is part of an accredited scheme that allows government benefits and rebates.
+Merewether Day Care is part of an accredited scheme that allows government child care subsidy.